HTML form: Elements

-These basic elements provide most common graphical user interface (GUI) elements, but not all.
+These basic elements provide the most common graphical user interface (GUI) elements, but not all.
 For example, there are no equivalents to a tree view or grid view.

 A grid view, however, can be mimicked by using a standard HTML table with each cell containing a text input element.
 A tree view could also be mimicked through nested tables or, more semantically appropriately, nested lists.
 In both cases, a server-side process is responsible for processing the information, while JavaScript handles the user-interaction.
 Implementations of these interface elements are available through JavaScript libraries such as jQuery.